 So, how did this ever come to be?

 Another story claims creation rights to Turducken, however.
-Glenn Mistich of Herbert's Specialty Meats, remembered a farmer who once came in during 1985 asking for the three birds together.
-When he opened the "Gourmet Butcher Block" in 1994 and created the concoction himself, he de-boned each of the birds, dressed each one and sewed them together.
+Glenn Mistich of Herbert's Specialty Meats remembered a farmer who once came into the store in 1985 asking for the three birds together.
+When he opened the "Gourmet Butcher Block" in 1994 and created the concoction himself, he de-boned each of the birds, dressed each one, and sewed them together.

 Mistich claims that before Madden popularized the turducken, he sold about 250 of them a year.